FriendsOfCake/awesome-cakephp/README.md

 *Plugins for Application Performance Monitoring.*

 - [NewRelic plugin](https://github.com/jippi/cakephp-newrelic/tree/cake3) - A complete plugin that enables full New Relic integration for a CakePHP application, including CLI naming, exceptions sending, custom timings, etc.
-- [Brunitto/NewRelic plugin](https://github.com/brunitto/cakephp-new-relic) - A simple plugin that enables just name transaction and browser timing using the New Relic PHP agent.
+- [NewRelic plugin](https://github.com/brunitto/cakephp-new-relic) - A simple plugin that enables just name transaction and browser timing using the New Relic PHP agent.

 ## Architecture